vascoalramos/portfolio/content/projects/my-life.md

   - Keras
   - YOLO v3
   - Darknet
-showInProjects: true
+showInProjects: false
 ---

-A multi-platform information system that allows the integrated collection and visualization of clinical data sources, physical activity and eating habits related to a citizen's daily life.
+A multi-platform that allows the integrated collection and visualization of clinical data sources, physical activity and eating habits related to a citizen's daily life.